Lică Nunweiller: Club career

 Nunweiller was born on 13 November 1938 in Piatra Neamț, Romania, but his parents told the authorities that he was born on 12 November 1938, because they felt that the number 13 brings bad luck.
-He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War II where he met his wife, Rozina, and later they moved to Bucharest.
+He had an Austrian father named Johann Nunweiller, who settled in Piatra Neamț after World War I where he met his wife, Rozina, and later they moved to Bucharest.
 He had six brothers: Constantin, the oldest, was a water polo player, while Dumitru, Ion, Victor, Radu, and Eduard were all footballers who each played at least one spell at Dinamo București.
 They are the reason why the club's nickname is "The Red Dogs" as especially he and Ion were known for their aggressiveness on the field, which often caused their faces to turn red from the effort.
 He began playing junior-level football in 1947 at Unirea Tricolor București, moving afterwards to Venus U.C.B., before joining Dinamo București where he worked with coach Petre Steinbach.
 In 1957 he started to play senior level football at Dinamo Obor București in Divizia B.